Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 - Active pipeline graph edits happen inside PyFlow; saves persist both metadata (embedded inside the project meta document) and `.pygraph` files alongside the project.
 - Integrates with project lifecycle (new/load/save) so that pipeline state loads on project open and persists on save without user intervention.
 - GUI behaviour should mirror the legacy application: pipeline list dock, properties pane, modified indicators, and preview image plumbing.
+- When no active pipeline exists, the PyFlow canvas is disabled/blocked to mirror legacy behaviour and avoid editing a non-existent pipeline.
 - Non-functional: support Windows-first filesystem semantics, tolerate missing/corrupted metadata sections, keep UI responsive, and avoid duplicating heavyweight PyFlow instances.

 ## 3. Architecture & Flow